dynamsoft-docs/license-server-docs/selfhosting/ConfigureReverseProxyUsingNginx.md

 # Configure Reverse Proxy Using Nginx

-The following is an example on how to set up a reverse proxy using `nginx` for LTS for your reference.
+The following is an example on how to set up a reverse proxy using `nginx` for DLS for your reference.
 You can do the configuration yourself as long as you can achieve the requirement which is to redirect requests sent to "https://www.yoursite.com/lts/\*" to "https://127.0.0.1:48080/\*".

 ## Install nginx